 The report provides an in-depth assessment of the RSV prophylaxis market including disease overview, epidemiology, disease management, current treatment options, unmet needs and opportunities, R&D strategies, pipeline assessment, current and future players, and market outlook.

-Human respiratory syncytial virus (RSV) is an enveloped, single-stranded, negative-sense RNA orthopneumovirus belonging to the family of Pneumoviridae.
-The virus was discovered in 1956, first as an isolate from a laboratory chimpanzee displaying symptoms of the common cold, and later from infants suffering from respiratory disease (Chanock et al., 1957).
-The most common clinical scenario for RSV is an upper respiratory tract infection that is typically mild and self-limiting.
-However, RSV is the leading cause of lower respiratory tract infections (LRTIs) in infants, with a peak age of hospitalization between 2-3 months of age.
-Severe respiratory disease can manifest as bronchiolitis and pneumonia, which can progress to respiratory failure or death in rare occasions (Borchers et al., 2013).
-RSV is also an important cause of hospitalizations and deaths in elderly adults (Walsh et al., 2012).
+RSV is an enveloped, single-stranded, negative-sense ribonucleic acid (RNA) orthopneumovirus belonging to the Pneumoviridae family.
+The most common clinical scenario for RSV is an upper respiratory tract infection (URTI), which is typically mild and self-limiting.
+However, RSV is the leading cause of lower respiratory tract infections (LRTIs) in infants, with a peak age of hospitalization between two to three months of age.
+Severe respiratory disease can manifest as bronchiolitis and pneumonia, which on rare occasions can progress to respiratory failure or death.
+RSV is also an important cause of hospitalizations and deaths in elderly adults.

-Human respiratory syncytial virus (RSV) is an enveloped, single-stranded, negative-sense RNA orthopneumovirus belonging to the family of Pneumoviridae.
-The virus was discovered in 1956, first as an isolate from a laboratory chimpanzee displaying symptoms of the common cold, and later from infants suffering from respiratory disease (Chanock et al., 1957).
-The most common clinical scenario for RSV is an upper respiratory tract infection that is typically mild and self-limiting.
-However, RSV is the leading cause of lower respiratory tract infections (LRTIs) in infants, with a peak age of hospitalization between 2-3 months of age.
-Severe respiratory disease can manifest as bronchiolitis and pneumonia, which can progress to respiratory failure or death in rare occasions (Borchers et al., 2013).
-RSV is also an important cause of hospitalizations and deaths in elderly adults (Walsh et al., 2012).
+RSV is an enveloped, single-stranded, negative-sense ribonucleic acid (RNA) orthopneumovirus belonging to the Pneumoviridae family.
+The most common clinical scenario for RSV is an upper respiratory tract infection (URTI), which is typically mild and self-limiting.
+However, RSV is the leading cause of lower respiratory tract infections (LRTIs) in infants, with a peak age of hospitalization between two to three months of age.
+Severe respiratory disease can manifest as bronchiolitis and pneumonia, which on rare occasions can progress to respiratory failure or death.
+RSV is also an important cause of hospitalizations and deaths in elderly adults.

 Key Highlights